Kulathupuzha

-Kulathupuzha is a town in the east part of Kollam district of Kerala, India.
+Kulathupuzha is a town in the eastern part of the Kollam district of Kerala, India.
 It is one of the important pilgrim spots linked with the legend of Sabarimala.
-Kulathupuzha is also the birthplace of the Malayalam music legend Raveendran.
-Kulathupuzha is the source of the Kallada river, Thenmala Dam(KIP) is located on this river.
-As declared by Governor Arif Mohammad Khan, Kulathupuzha panchayat is the first in India to have achieved Constitution-literacy.
+It is the birthplace of the Malayalam music composer Raveendran.
+Kulathupuzha is the source of the Kallada River, Thenmala Dam (KIP) is located on this river.
+As declared by the Governor, Arif Mohammad Khan, Kulathupuzha panchayat is the first in India to have achieved constitution literacy.

 Location and connectivity

 Kulathupuzha town is situated in Punalur Tehsil along State Highway-59 and State Highway 2 along Kallada River.
 It is situated 58 km away from district headquarters Kollam and 63 km away from state capital Thiruvananthapuram.